TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-assistedupgrade-rca.md

 <your_database_account_name>.mongo.cosmos.azure.com
 ```

-If you are upgrading from version 3.2, you'll need to replace the existing endpoint in your applications and drivers that connect with this database account. **Only connections that are using the new endpoint will have access to the features in the new API version**.
+If you're upgrading from version 3.2, you'll need to replace the existing endpoint in your applications and drivers that connect with this database account. **Only connections that are using the new endpoint will have access to the features in the new API version**.
 The previous 3.2 endpoint should have the suffix `.documents.azure.com`.

 >[!Note]
 > This endpoint might have slight differences if your account was created in a Sovereign, Government, or Restricted Azure Cloud.